 Alvin Y.H.
-Cheung’s research interests include the implementation of “One Country, Two Systems” in Hong Kong and Macau, China’s approach to international law, and the relationship between trade policy and intellectual property.
-Cheung holds degrees from NYU (LL.M. in International Legal Studies, 2014) and Cambridge (M.A.
+Cheung is a J.S.D. student at New York University School of Law and an Affiliated Researcher at NYU’s US-Asia Law Institute.
+His research interests include the implementation of “One Country, Two Systems” in Hong Kong and the use of law and legal rhetoric by authoritarian regimes.
+Alvin holds degrees from NYU (LL.M. in International Legal Studies, 2014) and Cambridge (M.A.
 2011), and has worked in Hong Kong as a barrister and as a lecturer in Law & Public Affairs at Hong Kong Baptist University.

 Cheung has written and presented extensively about Hong Kong for academic, specialist, and lay audiences.
-In addition to being a ChinaFile contributor, his writing on Hong Kong has appeared in publications such as the South China Morning Post, Opinio Juris, World Policy Journal, and the China Rights Forum.
-He has also been quoted by Al-Jazeera, DPA, and the Associated Press.
+In addition to being a ChinaFile contributor, his writing on Hong Kong has appeared in publications such as the South China Morning Post, The Diplomat, Opinio Juris, World Policy Journal, and the China Rights Forum.
+He has also been quoted in articles by media outlets such as Foreign Policy, Bloomberg, Time, Quartz, Al-Jazeera, and the Associated Press.